-Members are able to change their PCP at any time.
+Members can change their PCP at any time.
 Medicaid Managed Care, HARP, and CHP ID Cards list the

 Member's PCP.
 A new Member ID card will be issued upon a new or change in PCP selection.

 PCP Auto Assignments